davidmoshal/matching/README.md

 During recovery, only Primary events need to be re-played as the Side-effect events will be re-generated.

+### Transaction
+During to the recursive nature of playing events, aggregates are also computed recursively.
+The transaction will collect the generated events and merge the aggregates during the recursion.
+At the end of the transaction, there should be one final aggregate and a list of events.

 ### Machine-time and randomisation
 **Machine-time and randomisation are strictly prohibited in the domain**, because functions involving them are no longer deterministic, and therefore states recovered from re-playing Events will be different from the previous.

 Machine-time is stateful and randomisation is indeterministic.
 They are supplied outside of the domain.

 ## Dependencies
 Production